ashimroyrupok/course-registration/Readme.md

-##  Questions

-- Add at least 3 Project features

-- Discuss how you managed the state in your assignment project.
+## Details about this Course Registration Project features....
+   - You can'nt able to reapet one card in Bookmark
+   - Your total credit hour is 20.
+   - You can use this project in any device.

+## Let's try to know how can i manage this project state